Microsoft Negotiations

 2. Timing Your Negotiation

 • Avoid Last-Minute Negotiations: Engage Microsoft well ahead of your deadline.
 If you start serious talks only a few weeks before expiration, you give up leverage and risk scrambling.
 By beginning discussions 4โ€“6 months in advance, you can let Microsoft know you intend to negotiate rigorously, and you have time to go back and forth.
 This also allows time to escalate within Microsoft if needed (e.g., involve their regional sales director or pricing desk).
-Plus, you can decide whenย youย get the best terms (like quarter-end) rather than when you run out of time.
+Additionally, you can choose when to secure the best terms (such as quarter-end) rather than when you run out of time.

 3. Pricing Levers and Deal Concessions